macOS keyboard shortcuts for Windows

 A quick glance at macOS' sandbox-exec

 macOS includes a sandboxing mechanism to closely control what processes can do on the system.
 Sandboxing can restrict file system accesses on a path level, control which host/port pairs can be reached over the network, limit which binaries can be executed, and much more.
 All applications installed via the App Store are subject to sandboxing.
 This sandboxing functionality is exposed via the sandbox-exec(1) command-line utility, which unfortunately has been listed as deprecated for at least the last two major versions of macOS.
+It is still there, however, and the supplemental manual pages like sandbox(7) or sandboxd(8) do not mention the deprecation… which makes me think that the new App Sandboxing feature is built on the same kernel subsystem as sandbox-exec(1).

-November 1, 2019 · Tags: bazel, macos
+November 1, 2019 · Tags: <a href="/tags/bazel">bazel</a>, <a href="/tags/macos">macos</a>

 Continue reading (about 3 minutes)